syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

 {{ codesnippet6 | OrderList_Indent_Level_1 }}

-5.Next step is to create regions in the shell.
+5. Next step is to create regions in the shell.
 To do this, first add the following namespace in the shell Window

 {% capture codesnippet7 %}